dergigi/dergigi.github.io/bitcoin/interviews.md

   ---

   - **2020-05-11** - [Celebrating the Third Bitcoin Halving][define-your-moon]: Define your Moon with BitcoinTina and David Bailey hosted by Bitcoin Magazine
+  - **2020-05-11** - [Panel Discussion][vob-panel] at the Value of Bitcoin Conference with Knut, Nik, Conner, Katie, and Max, hosted by John Vallis
   - **2020-04-09** - [Once Bitten #26][once-bitten26] on privacy and the difference between the legacy and the Bitcoin world, hosted by Daniel Prince
   - **2020-03-14** - [Swan Signal #1][ss1] with Guy, Yan, Hass, John, and Cory on the current state of the world and Bitcoin, hosted by Brady
   - **2020-03-04** - [Fun With Bitcoin #70][fwb70] on the Shitcoin Trap and why Bitcoin is superior, hosted by Coinicarus